AdamCMacKinnon/AdamCMacKinnon/README.md

 ## Hello, I am Adam C. MacKinnon! <br>
-### I am an aspiring Junior Web Developer with an entrepenurial spirit, relentless work ethic, and unparalleled ability to work with others.
-I'm always on the look out to better my skills in any facet.
+### I am currently an Application Developer for a FinTech company, but also work on personal projects as well, in an effort to continually sharpen my skills!

 <br>
 <a href="https://github.com/AdamCMacKinnon">